pengxu-yale/Enhanced-Volcano/README.md

 # Enhanced-Volcano
-For the generation of volcano plots in R
+For the generation of volcano plots from excel in R